Common Name(s): Black and White Ebony, Pale Moon Ebony

 Grain/Texture: Generally straight grain with a fine, uniform texture and good natural luster.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement, few; solitary and radial multiples of 2-3; heartwood deposits occasionally present; parenchyma reticulate, diffuse-in-aggregates, vasicentric; rays narrow, spacing close.
+Endgrain: Diffuse-porous; medium to large pores in no specific arrangement, few; solitary and radial multiples of 2-3; heartwood deposits occasionally present; parenchyma reticulate, diffuse-in-aggregates, vasicentric; rays narrow, spacing close.

 Rot Resistance: No data on durability available, though portions of the wood commonly have insect holes present.